Home / Partnership Examples: Real-Life Use Cases That Work

 GoPro teamed up with Red Bull to create content from extreme sports events using GoPro cameras.
 The partnership included sponsorships and co-branded footage of Red Bull athletes.

-Additionally, Stratos is considered their biggest collaboration.
-In this campaign, Felix Baumgartner jumped from a space pod above Earth’s surface while wearing a GoPro.
 That day, Baumgartner set three world records and helped redefine human potential through GoPro and Red Bull’s branding.

-Other Types of Partnerships in Business with Examples
+Other Types of Business Partnership Examples

 Here are other partnership examples beyond general and co-branding collaborations: